Imagine Your Ideal Salesperson. Turns Out Your Mental Picture is Probably Wrong.

 If you want the best sales profile possible, ideally you should seek out an ambivert (a mostly equal mixture of introverted and extroverted traits).
 A study by Adam Grant at U Penn's Wharton School found that "In a three-month period, [ambiverts] made 24% more in sales revenue than introverts, and 32% more in revenue than extroverts."
 No, that's not backwards.
 Not only did the ambiverts outperform extroverts, but the gregarious extroverts were actually the worst performing for total revenues earned, of all three personality types.
 And introverts and extroverts both "pulled in roughly the same percentage of sales."
 Why are ambiverts so much more effective?
 As Grant puts it, "The ambivert advantage stems from the tendency to be assertive and enthusiastic enough to persuade and close, but at the same time, listening carefully to customers and avoiding the appearance of being overly confident or excited."
 Ironically for those hiring managers that try to whittle down their applicant pool by focusing only on the extreme extroverts, and then wonder why finding a great candidate is so difficult, most people are ambiverts, so the most effective salespeople were ruled out before you even hired them.
 You might have even ruled out the ambiverts on your own staff in favor of the boasting, gregarious candidates, when the perfect person to do the job is right down the hall.

 Think about the last time you were hiring someone for a sales or customer service role.
 First impressions matter, right?
 During the interview, you were probably laser-focused on whether the candidate had that gregarious and outgoing personality.
 So when the candidate was nervous and didn't effectively sell themselves exactly like you imagined, you ruled them out.
 They were nervous the first time they met you, so how are they supposed to make a great first impression and effectively sell your product or service to customers?
 But we've written before about the differences between interview skills and working skills.
 Turns out that candidate who nailed the interview, and made that phenomenal first impression?
 He might only be great at interviewing because he's pretty lousy at doing the actual job.
 In fact, the study we referenced found "the contributions of extroverts were not as good as expected and the introvert performed beyond expectations in a team environment."
 Are we saying to take an extroverted candidate out of consideration, solely because of their personality?
 Of course not.
 Just include the introverts and ambiverts in the mix as well.
 Studies show they'll surprise you.
-And if you need more interview advice, we've written before about how to get beyond the superficial showmanship of an interview.

 Subscribe to Email Updates